isabellaliev/sem-fram-analysis/README.md

 **Description:** This pilot analysis explores semantic framing in Colombian post-accord media discourse as groundwork for my proposed MA research on pragmatic inference and epistemic models.

 **Methodology:**
-- Scraped 30 articles from Semana News Outlet (2022-2023)
+- Scraped 30 articles from El Tiempo News Outlet (2022-2023)
 - Basic frequency analysis of key political terms
 - Please note: This is exploratory work.

 **Tools used**
-- Python (beautifulsoup, pandas, matplotlib)
+- _Collection:_ web scraping (BeautifulSoup, requests)
+- _Visualization:_ matplotlib

+**Analysis of El Tiempo coverage reveals:**
+- _FARC_ appears in 71% of articles (22/31)
+- _Paz_ appears in 22.6% of articles (7/31)
+- _Guerrillero_ appears in only 6.5% of articles (2/31)
+- _Excombatiente_ appears in only 3.2% of articles (1/31)

+This suggests that peace process coverage remains strongly associated with the armed group (FARC) rather than emphasizing reintegration terminology (excombatiente).
+The low frequency of "guerrillero" may indicate shift away from explicit conflict terminology, though further analysis with larger corpus is needed.

-**Limitations & Next Steps**
+**Next Steps**
-This analysis is limited by corpus size and lacks the formal pragmatic modeling (RSA framework) that would connect term frequency to epistemic inference.
+Please note: This analysis is limited by corpus size and lacks the formal pragmatic modeling (RSA framework) that would connect term frequency to epistemic inference.
+- Co-occurrence analysis to identify semantic entanglement patterns
+- Temporal analysis across pre/post-Petro periods
+- RSA modeling of epistemic priors derived from discourse patterns
+- Formalization of discourse-cognition interface